 - Botox (Dysport, Xeomin) – In the hands of an expert, Botox injections can be effectively used to relax the platysmal bands, softening their appearance.

 - Ultherapy – The only cosmetic procedure using ultrasound waves to target facial and neck tissue, it strengthens and tightens skin by stimulating new collagen production.

 - Thermage – Also stimulates new collagen production, helping firm and plump up skin, but using radio frequency therapy.

-- INTRAcel – Like Thermage, INTRAcel addresses skin laxity with radio frequency therapy.
-However, it does so in combination with microneedling for added reduction in the appearance of wrinkles.
+- INTRAcel or Vivace – Like Thermage, INTRAcel and Vivace address skin laxity with radio frequency therapy.
+However, they do so in combination with microneedling for added reduction in the appearance of wrinkles.